dr-jingyuezhao/team-profile-page-generator/README.md

 ## Tests
+The application is created using test-driven development and can be tested by running: `npm run test`.

-The application can be accessed and tested following [the link to GitHub repository](https://github.com/dr-jingyuezhao/team-profile-page-generator).
+The tests for all the employee classes are provided for each team member type, which are located in the _tests_ directory and can be accessed on GitHub following [the link to the _tests_ directory in GitHub repository](https://github.com/dr-jingyuezhao/team-profile-page-generator/tree/main/__tests__).

+The application has successfully passed each provided test.

 ## Questions
 If you have any questions about this project, please open an issue or contact me directly at jzhao@outlook.com.